Everything I know about Deno

 Deno is the open-source JavaScript runtime for the modern web.
 Built on web standards with zero-config TypeScript, unmatched security, and a complete built-in toolchain, Deno is the easiest, most productive way to JavaScript.

 At its heart, Deno is a runtime that lets us run JavaScript, much like Node.js if you're familiar with that.
 But here's where it gets interesting: Deno is built with TypeScript in mind.
-We'll be using TypeScript a lot in this course, and I'll show you why that's actually a good thing, even if you're more comfortable with plain JavaScript.
+We'll be using TypeScript a lot in this guide, and I'll show you why that's actually a good thing, even if you're more comfortable with plain JavaScript.

 Now, I know what you might be thinking: "Great, another JavaScript runtime to learn."
 But trust me, Deno has some tricks up its sleeve that make it really stand out.
 We're going to talk about its approach to security, which is pretty cool.
 It uses these things called runtime flags that give you more control over what your code can do.